Deploying SecureDrop staging instance on Qubes¶

 For the most part, the install process matches the

 - Server IP address: use value returned by

-qvm-prefs sd-trusty-base ip, with
+qvm-prefs sd-staging-base ip, with

 - Gateway: use value returned by

-qvm-prefs sd-trusty-base visible_gateway
+qvm-prefs sd-staging-base visible_gateway

 - For DNS, use Qubes’s DNS servers:

 Make sure to configure LVM and use Virtual disk 1 (xvda 20.0GB Xen Virtual Block device) when asked for a target partition during installation.
 It should be the default option.

 You’ll be prompted to add a “regular” user for the VM: this is the user you’ll be

 using later to SSH into the VM.
 We’re using a standardized name/password pair: